 An action for divorce from bed and board is basically a judicial separation based on the martial fault of one party.
-Be warned a divorce from bed and board can sometime take months to play out in Court.
+Be warned a divorce from bed and board can sometime take months or years to play out in Court.
 If the martial fault rises to the level of domestic violence then a DVPO can provide immediate possession of a marital home and evict your spouse.

 NCGS § 14-134.3.
-Domestic criminal trespass.
+Domestic criminal trespass

 (a) Any person who enters after being forbidden to do so or remains after being ordered to leave by the lawful occupant, upon the premises occupied by a present or former spouse or by a person with whom the person charged has lived as if married, shall be guilty of a misdemeanor if the complainant and the person charged are living apart; provided, however, that no person shall be guilty if said person enters upon the premises pursuant to a judicial order or written separation agreement which gives the person the right to enter upon said premises for the purpose of visiting with minor children.
 Evidence that the parties are living apart shall include but is not necessarily limited to: